 If you’re new to data literacy, our team can deliver a one day training, onsite at your location, that will introduce the topic at your speed.
 Working in a combination of seminar and workshop styles, you will gain a sound basic understanding of open data and its analysis and have an insight to how this knowledge can be applied to your specific work.
 From librarians, to lawyers, to civil servants, we can uncomplicatedly show you how to enhance what you do with data skills.

 If you already have a basic grasp of data literacy and want to take things further, we offer trainings covering more advanced data literacy skills.
 With a focus on practically applying these skills directly to your work or activities, you will be able to start putting your new abilities into action straight away.
-To ensure your knowledge develops smoothly, we also offer a 3-6 month mentoring component, that allows you to touch base with an experienced trainer to help you on your way.
+To ensure your knowledge develops smoothly, we also offer a three to six month mentoring component, that allows you to touch base with an experienced trainer to help you on your way.

 If you’d like a deep dive into a particular topic area, we can help!
 For example, our AI for Public Lawyers course offers both a basic introduction to working with data and a targeted strategy for applying these skills to public law through Judicial Review challenges.